vsrinivas/fuchsia/docs/the-book/package_metadata.md

 - `shell`, which requests access to the resources appropriate for an interactive command line.
 Typically, shells are granted access to all the resources available in the current environment.
-Currently, when a package requests the `shell` feature, the package loads shared libraries from `/system/lib` instead of from its own package.
-This behavior will probably change over time, but we do this currently so that programs that are run from the shell can find their shared libraries.
 The `shell` feature also implies the `root-ssl-certificates` feature.

 - `shell-commands`, which requests access to the currently available shell binaries (note: not "installed", but "available").
 Binaries are mapped into